New York Laws and Incentives

 Idle Reduction Weight Exemption

-The New York State Energy Research and Development Authority (NYSERDA) administers the Biofuel Station Initiative Program, which provides funding to retail fueling stations offering E85 and biodiesel blends in the state, and to petroleum terminal operators to store, blend, and dispense biofuels.
-NYSERDA provides a reimbursement of up to 50% of new biofuel dispensing installation costs, including equipment, storage tanks, and associated piping equipment, up to $50,000 per site.
-NYSERDA also provides a cost reimbursement of up to 50% for new biofuel storage, handling, blending, and rack dispensing equipment, including installation costs, up to $150,000 per site.
+The New York State Energy Research and Development Authority (NYSERDA) administers the Biofuel Station Initiative Program, which provides funding to retail fueling stations offering E85 in the state.
+NYSERDA provides a reimbursement of $35,000 to cover new biofuel dispensing installation costs, including equipment, storage tanks, and associated piping equipment.
 NYSERDA accepts applications from public access retail fueling station owners and operators in the state.
-Funding is limited and does not cover facility permitting or engineering costs.
-A 50% cost-shared technical assistance is also available for the following: technical review of design and construction specifications for the biofuel equipment; analysis of existing and proposed equipment; preparation and submission of requests for biofuel specific permits and waivers to local and state code officials; and facility staff training.
+Funding is limited, does not cover facility permitting or engineering costs, and expires on July 5, 2015.
 For more information, see the NYSERDA Biofuel Station Initiative Program Opportunity Notice.

 School Bus Emissions Reduction Funding

-The New York State Energy Research and Development Authority (NYSERDA) administers the Clean Air School Bus Program, which provides funds to municipalities, departments, public authorities, and school districts to cover the cost of purchasing and installing emissions control retrofit devices on school buses.
+The New York State Energy Research and Development Authority (NYSERDA) administers the Clean Air School Bus Program, which provides funds to municipalities, departments, public authorities, and school districts to cover the cost of purchasing alternative fuel school buses or installing emissions control retrofit devices on school buses.
 Eligible devices include U.S. Environmental Protection Agency-verified diesel particulate filters, diesel oxidation catalysts, and closed crankcase filter systems.
 Idle reduction technology, such as diesel fuel-fired coolant heaters, is also eligible.
+The current round of funding expires on December 30, 2013, or when all funds are exhausted (verified November 2013).
 For more information, see the NYSERDA Clean Air School Bus Program website.

 Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Funding and Technical Assistance

 The New York State Energy Research and Development Authority (NYSERDA) provides financial and technical assistance to public, private, and not-for-profit organization fleet managers who want to evaluate the feasibility and cost of adding AFVs and fueling facilities to their operations.
 NYSERDA also provides support to encourage the use of emission reduction and anti-idling technologies for diesel vehicles.
 Low-cost training for vehicle mechanics is also available through certified institutions.
-For more information, see the NYSERDA Funding Opportunities websites.
+For more information and specific opportunities, see the NYSERDA Funding Opportunities websites.

 Alternative Fuel Vehicle Research and Development Funding